whatnote/ClaimsCorner/README.md

   - The secret key is the one you picked.
   - MongoDB URI is found in your MongoDB.

-10. Click on enbale Automatoc DEploys and the deploy branch.  this will take a short while to work through.
+10. Click on enbale Automatic Deploys and the Deploy Branch buttons; this will take a short while to work through.

 11. you can then view the deloyped link.